-A Story Of John Hughes Making Bags: A Story Of John Hughes Making Bags
+A Story Of John Hughes Making Bags

 In Antwerp, quality bag maker John Hughes struggles against cheap competitor Louis Ferdinand, only to triumph through craftsmanship and perseverance.